ERICKA EVANS

 Working in the stations mean working outside, and some stations are remote, so there are lots of opportunities for me to be creative.
 I am limited to work with tools and equipment I bring with me, so having experience, training and using common sense is helpful in troubleshooting, identifying a problem and fixing it.

 We need tech savvy designers, and digital artists, but creative problem solving is also at the heart of coding.
-You
+You can tell a complex story, create puzzles or make players “feel” something just through button clicks, which is pretty cool.

 Ontario Youth Apprenticeship Program